alienxo/configs/README.md

-# cs:go, cs:s & tf2 config installation
+# cs:go, cs:s, tf2 & cod 4 config installation
 1. Download the CFG and name it autoexec.cfg
 2. Move the CFG to the respective game's CFG folder